anthobarbarich/pc2020/content/news/_index.md

 ---
-title: The writings on the walls
+title: The writings on the wall
 uniqueid: news
 url: news

 ---